 About The Sheffield 57

 Considered by many to be the most ambitious and expensive condominium conversions in Manhattan real estate history, The Sheffield 57 has emerged as one of the most sought after condo listings in Midtown Manhattan.
 Its prime location at 322 West 57th Street certainly helps, but The Sheffield's runaway success is not hard to understand.
 The top-to-bottom renovation that turned The Sheffield into a high-end condominium has also created state-of-the-art amenities and some of the most luxurious apartments in Manhattan.
+The building is being outfitted with a combined heat and power (CHP) system that is expected to provide significant energy savings, the continuation of power during occasional blackouts, and reduce greenhouse gas.

 The apartments at The Sheffield are available in a wide array of floor plans and sizes ranging from studio apartments to four bedroom apartments.
 But, regardless of size, every Sheffield apartment meets the same high aesthetic standard.
 This means that all Sheffield apartments are ample, gracious, bathed in natural light thanks to the huge, energy-efficient windows, and filled with only the best high-end fixtures and finishes.
 The apartments boast classic New York hardwood floors made from Nordic Ash and huge oversized closets.
 The kitchens are filled with top-of-the-line appliances from brands such as Miele, Bosch, and Subzero.
 All of the cabinetry is custom Italian and all of the countertops are made from Calacatta marble.
 The baths are boast dual sinks, soaking tubs, and honed travertine floors, walls, and counters.